 Malorie joined Watsi on July 21st, 2016.
-Five years ago, Malorie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Malorie's most recent donation supported Scovian, a studious 6-year-old girl from Kenya, to fund mobility-restoring clubfoot repair surgery.
+Six years ago, Malorie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Malorie's most recent donation supported Dar, a 21-day-old baby girl from Burma, to fund a colostomy so she can grow up healthy.

 Scovian is a quiet 6-year-old student and the firstborn in a family of two.
 She was brought to our clinic by her grandmother who takes care of her.
 She shared that Scovian's mother is a hawker in a town near her home while her father left the family because of her birth condition.
 Scovian has clubfoot of both feet.
 The condition has seriously affected her mobility.
 Balancing and maintaining her posture is a challenge.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Scovian is stigmatized due to this condition in the village and at school.
 At school, Scovian is often mocked by other pupils.
 Due to that, her grandmother escorts her to school every day.
 Fortunately, Scovian traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on November 22nd.
 Our medical partner, African Mission Healthcare, is requesting $1,286 to fund Scovian's clubfoot repair.
 After treatment, her self-esteem will be boosted, she will be able to put on shoes, walk well, and engage with friends.
 Also, she will be able to continue with her studies well.
 Scovian's grandmother says, “If the surgery is done and is successful, I will be grateful to God.”